midonet/midonet/docs/rest-api-auth.md

   ...
 </code></pre>

-In the example above, setting 'X-Auth-Token' to '1111' instructs MockAuthClient to instantiate a UserIdentity object with roles set to all of 'Admin', 'TenantAdmin' and 'TenantUser'.
-Also note that the authentication always succeeds when using MockAuthClient.
+In the example above, setting 'X-Auth-Token' to '1111' instructs MockAuthService to instantiate a UserIdentity object with roles set to all of 'Admin', 'TenantAdmin' and 'TenantUser'.
+Also note that the authentication always succeeds when using MockAuthService.